The Benefits of Saving in a Retirement Plan or IRA

 After-tax: Making a Roth IRA contribution or a Roth 401(k) deferral, you pay taxes today, but are not taxed on the investment returns, as long as certain requirements are met.

-*Assumes that you have only $72 left to invest because you will pay $28 in taxes today on $100 contribution.
+(1) Assumes that you only have $72 left to invest since you will pay $28 in taxes today on $100 contribution.

-**Your realized rate of return will be 4.32% because the 6% return will be subject to 28% tax rate.
+(2) Your realized rate of return will be 4.32% since the 6% return will be subject to 28% tax rate.

 As illustrated above, saving in a retirement account provides advantages because of the way investment returns are taxed differently than a regular savings account.
 Because of the tax advantages on the investment returns, it makes saving early even more valuable.